jeromecoupe/webstoemp/_posts/2015-06-17-why-craft-cms.md

 Craft is developed on [Yii](http://www.yiiframework.com/), a PHP framework with an impeccable reputation in terms of internationalisation and localisation.

-Craft's control panel is available in 16 different languages already.
+As of this writing, Craft's control panel is available in 18 different languages already.

 ## Powerful and flexible